This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Head-to-toe field of view matters as much as horizontal coverage.
 Traditional cameras mounted at door-knob height miss package placement on the doorstep and feet-level information about visitors.
 Head-to-toe cameras capture ground-level activity, showing whether packages were delivered to the correct location and providing complete visitor identification from head to feet.

-Installation Requirements for Video Doorbells
+What Are the Installation Requirements for Video Doorbells?

 Wired and battery video doorbells have distinct power requirements that significantly impact long-term performance and maintenance burden.
 Wired video doorbells connect to existing doorbell wiring, drawing continuous power without battery management.
 Most homes have 16-24V AC doorbell transformers that power wired doorbells reliably.
 Checking transformer voltage before purchase ensures compatibility, as underpowered transformers cause intermittent disconnections and reduced feature availability.
 In our testing, we found that older homes with vintage transformers at the lower end of this range (16V) often experience dropped connections during high-load periods like initial setup or active recording sessions.